Analysis | What can a member of Congress do to help during an emergency, anyway?

 Part of the job of an elected official is to set an example.
 They’re often seen handing out supplies, or volunteering at places of refuge.
 Cruz’s 2018 election opponent, former congressman Beto O’Rourke (D-Tex.), who doesn’t even hold elected office any more, said on Twitter Friday that his efforts to use his platform as a well-known politician to organize phone banks to check in with Texas senior citizens resulted in 784,000 welfare check calls being made to the state’s elderly population, connecting citizens with food, water and warming centers.

-And while being “on the ground” while your state faces a weather disaster might seem like Politics PR: 101, it isn’t just about appearances, according to Matt Dennis, a communications consultant with CRD Associates and former Congressional press aide.
+And while being “on the ground” while your state faces a weather disaster might seem like Politics PR 101, it isn’t just about appearances, according to Matt Dennis, a communications consultant with CRD Associates and former congressional press aide.

 “There are official things that you need to be doing in terms of coordination of federal resources, but there’s also a lot of outreach you can be doing that isn’t just performative,” Dennis said.
 “It’s meaningful when an elected official feels people’s pain and sees what they are going through.”

 President Biden approved disaster funding for Texas on Sunday, and while that allows the Federal Emergency Management Agency to begin providing fuel, water, blankets and other resources, members of Congress know their districts well and have a role in helping to direct those resources.
-It’s possible a congressperson’s staff could help direct those resources — but a staffer isn’t a substitute for the actual elected official, Dennis says.
+It’s possible a Congress member’sW staff could help direct those resources — but a staffer isn’t a substitute for the actual elected official, Dennis says.

 “It’s always more effective when the senator is making those calls than when their staff is,” he said.
 “A senator can get through to the head of FEMA, or to the White House, when their staff might not be able to.”